Why You Treat Me So Bad (Shaggy song)

-"Why You Treat Me So Bad" is a song by Jamaican reggae artist Shaggy featuring American rapper Grand Puba.
-It was released in 1995 as the second single from his third studio album, Boombastic (1995), and contains elements from "Mr. Brown" by Bob Marley.
-It was a notable hit in several countries, including Ireland, Italy, the Netherlands, New Zealand, and the UK, where it peaked at number 11.
+"Why You Treat Me So Bad" is a song co-written and recorded by Jamaican reggae artist Shaggy featuring American rapper Grand Puba.
+It was released in 1995 by Virgin Records as the third single from his third studio album, Boombastic (1995), and contains elements from "Mr. Brown" by Bob Marley.
+The song entered the top 20 in Ireland, New Zealand, and the United Kingdom.

 Critical reception

-Larry Flick from Billboard commented in his review of the single, "As astute programmers have known for some time, there is way more to Shaggy than his top 10 hit "Boombastic".
+Larry Flick from Billboard magazine commented in his review of the single, "As astute programmers have known for some time, there is way more to Shaggy than his top 10 hit 'Boombastic'.
 Fun and fresh changes in tempo and the distinctive vocal styles of Shaggy and Grand Puba complement one another.
 Get up and play it."
-Another editor, Paul Verna, remarked that the song benefits from Puba's "off-kilter musings, buzzes madly and bounces like aural Jello".
+Another Billboard editor, Paul Verna, remarked that the song benefits from Puba's "off-kilter musings, buzzes madly and bounces like aural Jello".
 Chuck Campbell from Knoxville News Sentinel viewed it as "nasty fun for those who can get past the misogyny."
 In his weekly UK chart commentary in Dotmusic, James Masterton said, "It will probably struggle to become as big a hit as his past few efforts, featuring less of the humour that made "Boombastic" such a commercial hit."